cloudmesh-community/book/chapters/msg/graphql.md

 GraphQL Apis.
 The installation for both these have been already described at the beginning of this chapter.
 We will create virtual environment for project to keep all the dependencies isolated from other projects and system.
-To do so please follow the deplyment of a virtualenv as discussed in the Python section or if you use Python 3 you could also use `venv`.
+To do so please follow the deployment of pyenv as discussed in the Python section or if you use Python 3 you could also use `venv`.

 We have an example located in the book repository which you can clone with